top of page

 Search

-Located in Karnataka, India, where the Deccan Plateau meets the Western Ghats, Bandipur National Park is a renowned tiger reserve established in 1974 under Project Tiger.
-It covers an area of roughly 870-912 sq km and forms a crucial part of the Nilgiri Biosphere Reserve, India's largest protected forest area, along with adjacent parks like Nagarhole, Mudumalai, and Wayanad.
+Located in Karnataka, India, where the Deccan Plateau meets the Western Ghats, Bandipur National Park is a renowned tiger reserve.
+Established in 1974 under Project Tiger, it covers an area of approximately 870-912 square kilometers.
+This park is a crucial part of the Nilgiri Biosphere Reserve, which is India's largest protected forest area.
+It shares boundaries with adjacent parks like Nagarhole, Mudumalai, and Wayanad.

 Wildlife & Flora

 • Mammals: It boasts the second-highest tiger population in India.
-You might also spot Indian elephants, leopards, sloth bears, gaurs (Indian bison), dholes (wild dogs), sambar deer, chital (spotted deer), barking deer, gray langurs, Indian giant squirrels, and four-horned antelopes.
+Visitors may spot Indian elephants, leopards, sloth bears, gaurs (Indian bison), dholes (wild dogs), sambar deer, chital (spotted deer), barking deer, gray langurs, Indian giant squirrels, and four-horned antelopes.

-• Birds: Over 200 species call Bandipur home, including peafowl, grey junglefowl, crested serpent eagles, vultures, kingfishers, and bee-eaters.
+• Birds: More than 200 species of birds call Bandipur home.
+Notable sightings include peafowl, grey junglefowl, crested serpent eagles, vultures, kingfishers, and bee-eaters.

-• Reptiles: Look out for Indian rock pythons, spectacled cobras, vipers, monitor lizards, and mugger crocodiles.
+• Reptiles: Keep an eye out for Indian rock pythons, spectacled cobras, vipers, monitor lizards, and mugger crocodiles.

-• Flora: The park features diverse habitats like dry deciduous forests, moist deciduous forests, and shrublands, with trees such as teak, rosewood, sandalwood, and bamboo.
+• Flora: The park features diverse habitats, such as dry deciduous forests, moist deciduous forests, and shrublands.
+It is home to trees like teak, rosewood, sandalwood, and bamboo.

 Safari Information

-Experiencing the park's wildlife is best done via safari:
+Experiencing the park's wildlife is best done via safari.
+Here’s what you need to know:

-• Types: Jeep, Canter (open-air bus), and Bus safaris are available.
+• Types of Safaris: Options include Jeep, Canter (open-air bus), and Bus safaris.

-• Booking: It's highly recommended to book safaris online in advance, especially during peak season, via the official website.
-Tickets might be available on the spot but are subject to availability.
+• Booking Safaris: It's highly recommended to book safaris online in advance, especially during peak season, via the official website.
+While tickets might be available on-site, they are subject to availability.

-• Cost: Prices vary based on the vehicle type (Bus is generally the most economical per person) and nationality (different rates for Indian and foreign nationals).
-Camera fees may also apply for certain equipment.
+• Cost: Prices vary based on the vehicle type, with bets for budget travelers generally being the Bus option.
+Different rates apply for Indian and foreign nationals.
+Keep in mind that camera fees may also apply for certain equipment.

 • Official Website: For bookings and current information, visit the Bandipur Tiger Reserve website.

-• October to March: Considered the best overall time due to pleasant weather and good chances for wildlife sightings.
-This is also the peak tourist season.
+• October to March: This time is considered the best overall due to pleasant weather and good chances for wildlife sightings.
+It coincides with the peak tourist season.

-• March to May: The summer months are hotter, but offer potentially better chances of spotting tigers and elephants near water sources.
+• March to May: These summer months can be hotter but offer potentially better chances of spotting tigers and elephants near water sources.

-• June to September: The monsoon season brings lush greenery but the park might be closed or safaris limited due to rain.
+• June to September: The monsoon season brings lush greenery, but the park might be closed or safari availability may be limited due to rain.

 Getting There

-• Nearest Airport: Mysore Airport (MYQ), though Bengaluru Kempegowda International Airport (BLR) is larger and well-connected (approx. 220 km or a 4-hour drive away).
+• Nearest Airport: Mysore Airport (MYQ) serves the area.
+However, Bengaluru Kempegowda International Airport (BLR) is larger and better connected, located about 220 km or a 4-hour drive away.

-• Road: Accessible by road from major cities like Bengaluru and Mysore.
+• Road Access: Bandipur is easily reachable by road from major cities like Bengaluru and Mysore.

 Comments